telerik/maui-docs/controls/collectionview/layouts/linear-layout.md

 # .NET MAUI CollectionView Linear Layout

-The CollectionView control supports linear layout though its `ItemsLayout` property.
+The CollectionView control supports linear layouts through its `ItemsLayout` property.
 The `ItemsLayout` accepts values of type `CollectionViewLayoutBase` which is a base class.

-Linear layout is the default layout of the control.
+The linear layout is the default layout of the control.
 The linear layout can be explicitly set by creating an instance of the `CollectionViewLinearLayout` class and assigning it to the `RadCollectionView.ItemsLayout` property.

 ```XAML
 <telerik:RadCollectionView>